hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/18-how-faridun-made-answer-to-his-sons.md

 Such chiefs as Sam the son of Nariman,
 Garshasp, son of Jamshid — and hosts to reach
 From hill to hill, and trample down the world/
-Next for their pleading that ' the Shah must wash
+Next for their pleading that the Shah must wash
 His heart from vengeance, and forgive our crime, Because the sky so turned o'er us that wisdom
-Was troubled, and affection's seat obscured : '
+Was troubled, and affection's seat obscured :
 I have heard all the unavailing plea,
-^ And now that patience is fordone I answer : —
+And now that patience is fordone I answer : —
-' No man that soweth seed of violence
+No man that soweth seed of violence
 Shall see good days or jocund Paradise,
-v. ioi If ye are pardoned by All-holy God
+If ye are pardoned by All-holy God

 What need ye fear about a brother's blood ?
 The wise esteem the self-excuser guilty.
 Revere ye not the glorious Lord of all ?
 Your hearts are black, your tongues speak glozing words ;

-JHe will requite you for it in both worlds.
+He will requite you for it in both worlds.
 And thirdly, since ye sent an ivory throne
 And torquoise crown on mighty elephants,
 With purses full of divers-coloured gems,